Show Schedule

 10. Victoria Sandwich using the 3 egg recipe given

-12. Chocolate Swiss Roll – using own recipe
+12. 4 small Bakewell tarts – using own recipe, please show recipe

-13. Three Cheese and Chive Muffins – using the recipe given
+13. Three Fruit Muffins – using own recipe, please show recipe

 16. A Bread Loaf of your choice (baked at least the previous day)